 As you can see the ways of distribution for Zeus can vary, and even other ones could be utilized as the malware continues to evolve.

-Zeus Trojan Virus – Current Information
+Zeus Trojan Virus – Further Information

 The Zeus Trojan virus has taken many forms over the years and has infected as many as 3.6 million computers in the United States alone, not to mention the ones worldwide.
 Now, in April 2017, the malware is still actively infecting computer systems.
 The Chthonic variant is back and this time is delivered by the RIG Exploit Kit.
 The distribution is with a malvertising chain and described above.